srt32/go-ruby-redis-ring/README.md

-# Porting Redis::HashRing to Go and Matched Every Key
+# Porting Redis::HashRing to Go and Matching Every Key

 Your Go migration is bleeding cache hits because go-redis' ring is *not* the same as Ruby's.
 This repo shows how we proved it, rebuilt the algorithm, and